lukaszwelnicki/gas-turbine-monitoring/README.md

 # Installation

 Run "docker-compose up" inside docker catalog.
+You don't even need to clone this repository.
+Docker-compose is everything that is required.

 # Endpoints

 User can start the asynchronous database filling process emulating sensor's data gathering by triggering the following endpoint:

-- localhost:8080/fill
+- localhost:8081/fill

 Data is sampled within time intervals defined in application.yml.
 To stop this process, use:

-- localhost:8080/stopfill
+- localhost:8081/stopfill

 This will dispose the streaming process.

 To obtain sensors data, use the following endpoints:

-- localhost:8080/measurements/{collection_name},
+- localhost:8081/measurements/{collection_name},

 where {collection_name} should be replaced with one of the following: